alexsanderp/hurb-airbyte-local/README.md

 ```

 ### Locally running the airbyte
-This script starts minikube, installs airbyte and prints a URL for local access.
+This script starts minikube, installs and run airbyte for local access.
 If minikube and airbyte are already running, just print the url for access:

 ```
 cd scripts/
 bash run_local_airbyte.sh
 ```

+Go to airbyte url: http://localhost:8000

 ### Developing a custom connector
 Airbyte allows us to create custom connectors to contribute to the official project.
 In this case I am presenting an architecture considering that they are unofficial connectors that only Hurb will use.